|By Dan Casey, The Roanoke Times, Va.|

 I am thankful for shelter from the elements.

-I realize how fortunate I am when I think of soldiers and marines who have fought through the blazing heat of Vietnam or the South Pacific, or the freezing cold of the Battle of the Bulge.
+I realize how fortunate I am when I think of soldiers and marines who have fought through the blazing heat of

 Just think: a simple rainstorm could bring great misery when you don't have a washer and dryer at your disposal.